dayzhou/electronic-wechat/README.md

 ```
 set NPM_CONFIG_ELECTRON_MIRROR 'https://npm.taobao.org/mirrors/electron/'
 ```
-Then the process will will try to download the compressed `electron` package from the `taobao` registry.
+Then the process will will try to download the compressed `electron` package from the `taobao` repository.

+### Pack in an app

 To pack into an app, simply type one of these: